Regression on session handling for security fix

 The patch makes that this exception is not thrown when nobody is logged in but when someone is trying to log in it's there again.
 Could you pleeaase wrap the call to session_start() in a protected function so that it's possible to override it from a XCLASS?
 I provide a patch if you like...

-Updated by Helmut Hummel over 9 years ago
+Updated by Helmut Hummel about 10 years ago

 The problem with the information disclosure was, that if a valid user was found the session_start() (which also sends headers) was called before noCacheHeaders are sent, while in all other situations (invalid username) session_start() is called after noCacheHeaders are sent.